monash-emu/AuTuMN/README.md

 python -m apps run covid malaysia
 ```

+Model run outputs are written to `data/outputs/run` and can be viewed in Streamlit (see below).

 ## Running a calibration

 You can run a model MCMC calibration as follows